essisuomalainen/Github-api/README.md

 # Github repositories

-A web app for browsing Githubs most popular repositories.
+A web app for browsing Githubs most popular repositories (over 100 000 stars).
+The user can search for a specific repository and get more information about the repositories by clicking the cards.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.0.